Naveen-807/Kred/README.md

 ## ✨ Our Solution

-OfflinePay is the **first DeFi platform accessible entirely via SMS**.
+OfflinePay is the **DeFi platform accessible entirely via SMS**.
 Users can:

 - 💸 **Send money** instantly, even offline
 - 💰 **Save & invest** with automated financial planning